lallaw8809/C-/Class/README.md

 ```

 ### 2. Method overring
-Same method name is used in the diffent class that means same method name is used in the parent and child class.
+Same method name is used in the diffent class that means that the same method name is used in the parent and child class.
 ```sh
 class A
 {